 - Add flour, oil, and salt and mix well.

 - Knead 2 minutes with mixer, or 5 minutes by hand.

 - Let rise till doubled in size, about an hour.

-- Divide dough in half, roll one half 9x15 inches, or as wide as your bread pan.
+- Divide dough in half, roll each half 9x15 inches, or as wide as your bread pan.

 - Sprinkle generously with powdered sugar and cinnamon.

-- Roll up tightly, place in greased bread pan, seam side down.
+- Roll up tightly, place in greased bread pans, seam side down.

 - Let rise till nearly doubled, about 30-40 minutes.

 - Bake at 350 for 30 minutes, or till golden brown.